 When you smoke, whether at home, in the car, or in public places, you expose those around you to secondhand smoke, which in turn can cause them health problems:

 - In the United States, secondhand smoke is responsible for more than 40,000 deaths a year.
 Breathing in even a little of it can be dangerous.

 - It affects babies before and after they are born.

 - It can affect lung development and make asthma worse in infants and children.

 - It causes cancer in adults.

-- It increases the risk of heart disease in non-smokers.
+- It increases the risk of heart disease in those who don’t smoke.

 - It can lead to cancer in cats, dogs, and other pets.

-Did you know that smokeless tobacco contains at least 28 cancer-causing chemicals — including arsenic, lead, formaldehyde, and the particularly harmful tobacco-specific nitrosamines (TSNAs)?
-The levels of those TSNAs can be up to 100 times higher than in cigarettes.
+Even though some tobacco products do not produce smoke, they still can cause harm.
+Smokeless tobacco contains at least 28 cancer-causing chemicals, including arsenic, lead, formaldehyde, and the particularly harmful tobacco-specific nitrosamines (TSNAs).
+The levels of TSNAs can be up to 100 times higher in smokeless tobacco than in cigarettes.